 - 2 oz pork rinds finely crushed (1 cup)

 - 1 teaspoon paprika

-- Preheat oven to 400 degrees F. Line a baking sheet with foil and fit it with a roasting rack.
-Spray the roasting rack with olive oil spray.
+- Preheat your oven to 400°F. Line a rimmed baking sheet with foil (for easy cleanup) and fit it with a roasting rack.
+Grease the rack.

-- In a small bowl, mix together the pork panko, black pepper, garlic powder, paprika and thyme.
+- In a small bowl, mix together the crushed pork rinds, black pepper, garlic powder, paprika, and thyme.
 Divide the mixture between two shallow bowls.

-- Dip each chicken piece into the melted butter, then dredge in the seasoned pork panko.
-When you finish one bowl of panko, move on to the next.
+- Dip each chicken piece in the eggs, then dredge it in the crushed pork rinds.
+When you finish one bowl of pork panko, move on to the next.
 Focus on coating mostly the tops of the chicken pieces – the bottoms will become slightly soggy anyway.

 - Place the coated chicken pieces on the prepared rack.
-Lightly spray with olive oil.
-Bake until tops are golden-brown and crispy and the insides are fully cooked.
+Bake them in the preheated oven until the tops are golden brown and crispy and the insides are fully cooked.
 In my oven, it takes about 40 minutes.
 Serve immediately.